run-ai/docs/docs/Researcher/user-interface/workspaces/create/create-env.md

 2. In the *Scope* pane, choose one item from the tree.
 The compute resource is assigned to that item and all its subsidiaries.
 3. Enter an *Environment name*.
 4. Enter the image URL path and an image pull policy.
+5. Choose a supported workload type.
+Configure this section based on the type of workload you expect to run in this environment.
+Choose from:

+      * `Single node`&mdash;use for running workloads on a single node.
+      * `Mult-node`&mdash;use for running distributed workloads on multiple nodes.

+    Then choose the workload that can use the environment:

+      * `Workspace`
+      * `Training`

-5. Select a tool from the list.
+6. Select a tool from the list.
 You can add multiple tools by pressing *+ Tool+.
 Selecting a tool is optional.

     Tools can be: